 - under 1500 words (totally negotiable, but the limit is something to shoot for)

 - characterization, dialogue, tension: all the tools you’d use to tell a story

 - but this MUST be true — and it must have happened to you!

-Reprints are accepted.
-If you’ve written something lovely on your blog and wouldn’t mind it reaching the couple thousand people who subscribe to Cemetery Travel, let me know.
+Reprints are acceptable.
+If you’ve written something lovely on your blog and wouldn’t mind it reaching the couple thousand people who subscribe to Cemetery Travel, please let me know.